 Sheona's 5 Sights to See when Pedalling Provence

-Being a fairly new addition to the team here at Macs Adventure, I jumped at the chance when I found out that one of our new routes was needing some research.
-In October, I headed to Provence to Pedal through the Luberon Valley.
-Not only was it a fantastic experience, getting to see first hand what it takes to put together one of our trips, but I got a chance to explore a part of France I hadn't seen before.
-If you fancy spending a week cycling through the rolling hills of Provence, take a look at my Top 5 Sights to See on your journey!
+Being a relatively new addition to the team here at Macs Adventure, I jumped at the chance to go on one of our trips in France.
+So, in October, I headed to Provence to Pedal through the Luberon Valley.
+Not only was it a fantastic experience, getting to see firsthand what it takes to put together one of our trips, but I got a chance to explore a part of France I hadn't seen before.
+So, if you fancy spending a week cycling through the rolling hills of Provence, take a look at my Top 5 Sights to See on your journey!

 1. Sunrise from the top of Roussillon

-Okay, so this one does require an early rise, but it is definitely worth it.
-Roussillon is a picturesque little village (one of the Plus Beaux Villages de France) situated on top of an orange ochre cliff and it's location means that you have a spectacular view into the Luberon Valley.
-There are 2 main viewpoints in Roussillon: one at the village square, and a second, higher viewpoint at the very North of the village.
-My tip would be to visit this second one as the view is clearer and it's much quieter!
+Okay, so this one does require an early rise, but it is worth it.
+Roussillon is a picturesque little village (one of the Plus Beaux Villages de France) situated on an orange ochre cliff.
+Its location means that you have a spectacular view of the Luberon Valley.
+There are two main viewpoints in Roussillon: one at the village square and a second, a higher viewpoint at the very North of the village.
+My tip would be to visit this second one as the view is clearer and much quieter!
 Not only that, but you can also see Mount Ventoux in the distance.
 As I was there towards the end of the season, sunrise was at 8:04 am.
-Not too early a start, and the cold wind certainly woke me up!
-The clouds were kind and the sky was clear, so I got an amazing view of the sun clearing the hills in the distance and flooding the valley with light.
+Not too early a start and the cold wind certainly woke me up!
+The clouds were kind, and the sky was clear, so I got a fantastic view of the sun clearing the hills in the distance and flooding the valley with light.
 A perfect start to the day!

 2. The View from Bonnieux

-Your first village stop on the Pedalling Provence trip is Bonnieux, a fairly thriving village with plenty of steep winding streets.
+On the Pedalling Provence trip, your first village stop is Bonnieux, a fairly thriving village with plenty of steep winding streets.
 After the first day's cycle and checking into my hotel, I took a walk up to the church at the very top of the village.
-This was my first proper view into the valley and it was breathtaking.
-At the very top stands a 12th Century church, and from here you'll be able to see the full depth of the valley and the winding streets of Bonnieux below you.
+This was my first proper view of the valley, and it was breathtaking.
+At the very top stands a 12th Century church, and from here, you'll be able to see the full depth of the valley and the winding streets of Bonnieux below you.
 And if sunsets are your thing, it's a great spot to see the sun dip behind the village of Lacoste.

 3. The Markets of Provence